kmoskwiak/buffer-id/README.md

 Removes id from store, so it can be reused.

 ## Implementation
-Tree is used as internal structore of idStore.
-Animations shows creating and removing id when idLength is 3 and indexRange is 3.
+Tree is used as internal structure of idStore.
+Animation shows creating and removing id when idLength is 3 and indexRange is 3.
 Identifiers are from range [0,0,0] to [2,2,2].

 ![implementation of buffer-id](https://raw.githubusercontent.com/kmoskwiak/files/master/buffer-id/buffer-id.gif)